ORIGNIAL TEXT IN KYOGYOSHINSHO

 末 法 時 代

-In his wonderful exposition on The Pure Land Way, Master Shinran, quoting from the writings of Master Tao-Cho of China wrote….
+In his wonderful exposition on The Pure Land Way, Master Shinran, quoting from the writings of his lineage Teacher Dao-Chuo of China earnestly wrote….

 Further, The Great Collection Sutra states:

 Out of billions of sentient beings practicing to cultivate the Way

 We are now in The Dharma Ending Age

 It is the evil world of the five defilements